Loan Assumption Divorce: Your Guide to Navigating the Mortgage

 Assumable vs. Non-Assumable Loans

 The good news is that government-backed loans are typically assumable.
-This bucket includes:
+The bucket contains the following loan programs:

 The Bottom Line: Your loan type is the first and most critical piece of the puzzle.
-If you have a conventional loan with a strict due-on-sale clause, assumption is likely off the table.
-That means you’ll have to explore other routes, like refinancing or selling the house.
+Your conventional loan contains a rigid due-on-sale clause which makes loan assumption impossible.
+You will need to explore different options because loan assumption stands as your only available solution.

 How to Navigate the Loan Assumption Process

-First things first: dig out your original mortgage agreement.
-You're looking for the specific clause that officially states the loan is assumable.
-With that in hand, your next step is to get on the phone with your lender's assumption department.
-Be ready to clearly explain your situation—that you're divorcing and, as part of the settlement, you'll be taking over the mortgage solo.
+Start by finding your original mortgage contract.
+You’re looking for the specific clause that officially states the loan is assumable.
+Your next step requires you to contact your lender’s assumption department by phone.
+Be ready to clearly explain your situation—that you’re divorcing and, as part of the settlement, you’ll be taking over the mortgage solo.

 Kicking Off the Application With Your Lender